waqqasiq/n-queen-problem-using-genetic-algorithm/README.md

 ### How the genetic algorithm solves the n-queen problem?
 - Step 1: A random chromosome is generated
 - Step 2: Fitness value of the chromosome is calculated
-- Step 3:If fitness is not equal to Fmax
+- Step 3: If fitness is not equal to Fmax
 - Step 4: Reproduce new chromosomes from 2 randomly selected best chromosomes
 - Step 5: Mutation may take place
 - Step 6: New chromosomes added to population